particle-iot/particle-agent/README.md

 Install the particle-agent Debian package ==> see the GitHub release page.

+Copy the packages to a Raspberry Pi

+particle-agent_0.1.0-1_all.deb
+ruby-unicode-display-width_1.1.1-1_all.deb
+ruby-particlerb_1.2.0-1_all.deb
+ruby-whirly_0.2.3-1_all.deb

+`sudo dpkg --install *.deb`

+`sudo apt install -f`

 TODO: Update this section when the install workflow is determined.

 ## Manually Installing the service